 In the field of the sciences, it’s hard to imagine what the history of the twentieth century would look like without the contributions made by Princeton University physicists, mathematicians, and economists.
 They include John F. Nash, the Nobel Prize-winning mathematician portrayed in the film “A Beautiful Mind.”
 Princeton also has an important place in the arts, counting some of the past century’s most influential writers among its alumni and faculty – among them Eugene O’Neill, F. Scott Fitzgerald, and Toni Morrison.

-Approximately 1,250 freshmen enter Princeton University each fall.
+About 1,500 freshmen enter Princeton University each fall.
 They come from across the United States and around the world.
-Princeton students enjoy the benefits of an extremely low student-to-faculty ratio (approximately 6 to 1) and access to remarkable libraries and art collections.
+Princeton students enjoy the benefits of an extremely low student-to-faculty ratio of roughly 5 to 1 and access to remarkable libraries and art collections.